OpenDartboard/OpenDartboard/README.md

 - **Headless Scorer** — Uses a Raspberry Pi Zero 2 W with 3 cameras to detect darts and output scores in standard notation (T20, S5, D12, …) via a easy to consume WebSocket API.
 - **Computer Vision** — Lightweight OpenCV to run efficiently on a Pi Zero 2 W.

-The goal: **drop-in freedom** for home tinkerers who want “Automatic darts scoring" without closed hardware, subscriptions, or vendor lock-in.
+The goal: **drop-in freedom** for home tinkerers who want "Automatic darts scoring" without closed hardware, subscriptions, or vendor lock-in.

 ---